 To install Linux on your Android Smartphone without root:

 For installation of Linux on a rooted Android Smartphone:

 - Linux Deploy Method

 - Kali Linux (Penetration Testing)

 How to Install Linux on Android Smartphones?

 Installation of Linux on Android Smartphones is rather simple than you think.
-Although we will discuss it in a detailed manner, we will discuss this section in two parts.
-Among which, the first part will be the installation of Linux on non-rooted Android devices, and the next portion will comprise of installation of Linux in rooted smartphones.
+Although we will discuss it in detail, we will discuss this section in two parts.
+Among these, the first part will be the installation of Linux on non-rooted Android devices, and the next part will comprise installing Linux in rooted smartphones.
 So let’s get started.

 Run Linux on Android without Root